markjaquith/markdown-on-save/readme.txt

 Tested up to: 3.3
 Stable tag: 1.1.2

 Allows you to compose content in Markdown on a per-item basis.
-The markdown version is stored separately, so you can deactivate this plugin and your posts won't spew out Markdown.
+The markdown version is stored separately, so you can deactivate this plugin any time.

 == Description ==